Linear partial information: Fuzzy equilibrium and stability

 Despite the fuzziness of information, it is often necessary to choose the optimal, most cautious strategy, for example in economic planning, in conflict situations or in daily decisions.
 This is impossible without the concept of fuzzy equilibrium.
 The concept of fuzzy stability is considered as an extension into a time interval, taking into account the corresponding stability area of the decision maker.
 The more complex is the model, the softer a choice has to be considered.

 The idea of fuzzy equilibrium is based on the optimization principles.
 Therefore, the MaxEmin-, MaxGmin- and PDP-stability have to be analyzed.
 The violation of these principles leads often to wrong predictions and decisions.

 LPI equilibrium point

-Considering a given LPI-decision model, as a convolution of the corresponding fuzzy states or a disturbance set, the fuzzy equilibrium strategy remains the most cautious one, despite of the presence of the fuzziness.
+Considering a given LPI-decision model, as a convolution of the corresponding fuzzy states or a disturbance set, the fuzzy equilibrium strategy remains the most cautious one, despite the presence of the fuzziness.
 Any deviation from this strategy can cause a loss for the decision maker.